yonglinma18/IS477---Course-Project/README.md

 notebooks/integration.ipynb

 # Database Usage

-A relational database (PostgreSQL/MySQL/SQLite) was **not used**.
-All integration was performed using:
+A relational database (PostgreSQL/MySQL/SQLite) was **not used** in this project, as all integration was performed using CSV files, OpenRefine, and Pandas.

-- Google Colab (Pandas)
-- OpenRefine (filtering, cleaning, transformation)

 Therefore, this step is **not applicable** to our workflow.

 # Reproducibility
 - Raw datasets can be re-downloaded using the acquisition notebook or script.
 - All cleaning steps are documented in `data/README.md`.
 - Cleaned datasets (`data/processed/`) are ready for analysis.